j-bresson/j-bresson.github.io/README.md

-I'm a computer music researcher and software engineer.
+I am a computer music researcher and software engineer.
 From 2003 to 2019 I worked at <a href="https://www.ircam.fr/recherche/" target="_blank">IRCAM</a> in the <a href="http://repmus.ircam.fr/" target="_blank">Music Representations team</a> of the <a href="https://www.stms-lab.fr/" target="_blank">STMS lab (Science and Technology of Music and Sound)</a>.
 My main focus area was computer-aided music composition and domain-specific (visual) programming systems for composers: I have been the developer and researcher in charge of the <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic project</a> during this time, and particularly worked towards connecting it to digital sound processing, spatialization, or real-time interaction systems.

 I obtained my doctorate from the Université Pierre et Marie Curie in 2007, and passed my [_Habilitation_ degree (HDR)]((https://hal.archives-ouvertes.fr/tel-01525998/)) in 2017.